libris/lxlviewer/packages/supersearch/README.md

 ### Persistent result item

 A custom persistent result item can be defined as [Snippet](https://svelte.dev/docs/svelte/snippet) passed as a `persistentItemRow` prop.
-The persistent result item is shown over the result item as soon as the user enters a value in the input field (in contrast to the result items which are shown after the search request has finished).
+The persistent result item is placed before the result items and is shown directly after the user enters a value in the input field (in contrast to the result items which are shown after the search request has finished).

 The follwing named snippet params are available: